nyorain/vulkan-msaa-triangle/README.md

 the rendering logic.
 It could also be easily extended by application- or game-logic as third component.

+One can toggle between {1, 2, 4, 8} samples by using the associated keyboard keys.

-Everything is brought together using cmake, building it will download the dependencies automatically.
+Everything is brought together using meson, building it will download the dependencies automatically.
-Requires a solid C++17 compiler, i.e. gcc 7 or clang 4 (with a standard library including <any>).
+Requires a solid C++17 compiler, i.e. only gcc 7 atm (clang 5 soon probably as well, visual studio might work in a couple of decades as well).
+Also requires 'glslangValidator' to be in a binary path where it can be found by meson.
 Works on windows and linux (native x11 and wayland support) and could support android as well (due to the ny-android backend, not tested/developed for it though).